-There’s always been a bit of a battle on the parenting ground about the paying of allowances for kids when they do chores.
+There’s always been a bit of a battle on the parenting ground about the paying kids when they do chores.

 Some parents believe firmly that children should be paid for their work, and that the benefits are clear, while others think it’s crazy to pay kids for chores they should be doing anyway.

 So who’s in the right here?

 Well like many parenting debates, it really comes down to your own opinion on the matter.
 But to help you making that decision, here are some pros and cons you might not have considered.

 One of the biggest benefits of not paying your children an allowance for helping out with chores is that you aren’t always paying out money to kids who, frankly, have no idea how to manage it anyway.
 This is particularly true for families on a budget who don’t think that kids should be in charge of their own finances just yet.

 2. You Don’t Have To Worry About Managing Them